abhi9rocks/beta04_pycoders/README.md

 # Anti Cheating Software Using AI

 Project to create an automated monitoring system where the user can be monitored automatically through the webcam and microphone.
 The project is divided into two parts: vision and audio based functionalities.

+## How to run this on your PC ?

+1. Install the necessary libraries using pip install -r requirements.txt
+2. Clone this repo and run each python file individually.

 ## Vision Feature